Algebraic cycles of some Fano varieties with Hodge structure of level one: Introduction

 The article is structured as follows.
 In \S \ref{section:Chow} we introduce Chow groups, providing definitions of different notions of intermediate Jacobians and the decomposition of the diagonal.
 In \S \ref{section:Chow etale} we present an introduction to the notion of étale Chow groups, while \S \ref{section:Chow level 1} and \S \ref{section:Chow etale level 1} are devoted to the description of Chow and étale Chow groups of smooth complete intersections with Hodge structures of level one, with special emphasis on fivefolds.
 In \S \ref{section:Motives} we observe that some of these results, particularly those concerning the middle cohomology and its associated intermediate Jacobian, lift to the motivic setting.
+Finally, in \S \ref{section:Other Fanos} we study the algebraic cycles of a quartic double fivefold, where the main difficulty in proving Theorem \ref{thm:main thm} is the case of cycles of codimension 3 (see Theorem \ref{teo:IHC-codim3}).

+Moreover, in \S \ref{section:Other Fanos} we obtain several vanishing results for unramified cohomology that allow us to prove the preceding statement (cf. \cite[Theorem 1.5]{Sch19}, where the author observes that there exist unirational varieties of dimension at least four for which the integral Hodge conjecture for codimension-two cycles fails).
+A posteriori, these results also enable us to deduce relations among different groups of refined unramified cohomology introduced by Schreieder (see \cite[Theorem 1.6]{Sch23} for details).
+See Remark \ref{rmk:refunramified}.

-Finally, in \S \ref{section:Other Fanos} we study the algebraic cycles of a quartic double fivefold and we obtain the following result: \begin{theorem*}[{Theorem \ref{thm:Hodge}}] Let $f:X\to \mathbb{P}^5$ be a smooth double cover branched along a smooth quartic hypersurface $B\in |\mathcal{O}_{\mathbb{P}^5}(4)|$.
-Then the integral Hodge conjecture holds for $X$. \end{theorem*} We also include an Appendix, where by means of classical computations using incidence varieties, we obtain a description of certain Fano schemes of linear-like subvarieties on smooth double covers of projective space.
+We also include an Appendix, where by means of classical computations using incidence varieties, we obtain a description of certain Fano schemes of linear-like subvarieties on smooth double covers of projective space.